 |188-2497 pg/mL||1278-7192 pg/mL||3460-6137 pg/mL|

 Estrogen levels climb fast during the first trimester, and this rapid increase can make for an uncomfortable ride.
 “Morning sickness” is the period of nausea, vomiting, or sensitivity to smells and tastes that commonly strikes in early pregnancy.
 These effects are likely due to the sudden increase in hormones like estrogen, progesterone, and human chorionic gonadotropin (hCG).
-Pro-tip, ginger tea works wonders here!
+Pro-tip, herbs such as ginger tea works wonders here!

 During this period, the placenta takes over as the primary estrogen production source, as the corpus luteum begins to degenerate.